Mama was teaching in my school but, thankfully, she was not my teacher!

 Compliments of Norfolk Public Schools

-In fifth grade, I was lucky to have Mrs. Worrell as my teacher.
+Ah, fifth grade, I was lucky to have Mrs. Worrell as my teacher.
 I remember she was a nice teacher but wasn’t overly helpful; I just started falling even further behind, becoming more introverted.
 It was during this time that Sunday dinner started taking on a new look and feel.
 Daddy was getting into his history, political science, and education college courses.
-Discussions went from the mundane to what was going on in the political world… What had happened in history before World War I and II. see PHOTO 8
+Dinner time discussions went from the mundane to what was going on in the political world… What had happened in history before World War I and II. see PHOTO 8

-Sixth grade was not fun, because I don’t like snakes.
+Sixth grade was not fun!
+As all my friends and colleagues know, I don’t like snakes!
+In fact, it is a total phobia of those scaly, slithering creatures!
 Mrs. King was my sixth-grade teacher, and she was absolutely enthralled with King snakes; she had this giant King snake that would crawl around the classroom, go up the boards, and just positively scared me to death.
 I would reach into my desk and there was the snake laying in the cubby.
 NO, NOT ME, um oh hell NO!
-It also made for interesting atomic bomb drills.
+This was 1960 and the age of the space race and the fear of atomic bomb attacks by the USSR.
+That nasty snake made for interesting atomic bomb drills.
+One would never know if you would look in your desk during a bomb drill and find that creature!

 I would like to take a moment and point out how useless “Duck and Cover” Drills were for people living in the proximity of the “World’s Largest Navy Base”.
 If nuclear warheads were launched at the United States, everything from Washington, DC to Norfolk, VA would be nothing but a mushroom cloud and a smoking hole!
-There would be no survivors in Norfolk, VA!
+There would be no survivors in Norfolk, VA or most of the East Coast!

-Needless to say, the best part of sixth grade was recess and even that activity posed issues for me.
-However, at least then, I could get away from the snake.
+Needless to say, for me, the best part of sixth grade was recess and even that activity posed issues.
+At least then, I could get away from the snake.
 Never in a million years did I think to tell my parents; you just didn’t do that.
 During the sixth grade, I continued to struggle with reading and math.
 I still didn’t get it.

 Barbara Taber's Achievement Badges